cielo24 Listed As an Approved Captioning Service for Amazon Video Direct We are excited to be…

 - Flexibility: Do we want to have a flexible service that allows us to customize all aspects of the workflow to fit our particular needs?

-The answers to these question will help you narrow your search and find a provider who is the best match for your needs.
+The answers to these questions will help you narrow your search and find a provider who is the best match for your needs.
 Knowing how to choose a video captioning service really comes down to knowing everything about your videos, from how you publish them to what you want to accomplish with them.

 Putting It All Together